AdamVenis/adamvenis.github.io/_posts/2020-08-31-making-estimates.md

 ---------------------

-As an aside, since I'm lazy, I don't like doing tedious algebra and would prefer to let computers do all the work for me.
-For that I use sympy!
+As an aside, since I'm lazy, I'd prefer to not have to do all this tedious algebra.
+Fortunately sympy can do all the work for me!
+Here is the same algebra as above, in sympy:

 ```python
 import sympy